 Many could also argue that if you focus on the word, ‘Conguitos’ (translates to ‘little one from the Congo’), rather than the image alone, Silva’s motives for comparing his teammate to the image it relates to, could become a little more sinister.
 Does Silva see all people of colour as 'Conguitos'?
 Does he see being black, as a negative in general?
 If the answers to this are affirmative, this would make him and his actions racist irrespective of his relationship with Mendy.

 Recently Rio Ferdinand and Patrice Evra, former United teammates and friends, exchanged in a brutal, but humorous exchange on Instagram, the pair posting comparative pics depicting each other as various things involving small people (I can’t say the ‘M’ word), camels and more.
-Had Rio posted a similar comparative picture of Evra, would it have received the same level of outrange from the outside world?
+Had Rio posted a similar comparative picture of Evra, would it have received the same level of outrage from the outside world?

 Would Kick-it-Out be beating the drum of retribution, or would they selectively see it as what it is; banter, within the agreed-upon context?
-I mention them, as they were quick to object to songs about Romelu Lukaku and the length of his appendage, but said little when the same fans sung songs about Nemanja Vidic, a Serbian, and how he would ‘murder you!’.
-I’m sure Albanians took great offense, but not a murmur of dissent from the same organisation.
+I mention them, as they were quick to object to songs about Romelu Lukaku and the length of his appendage, but said little when the same fans sang songs about Nemanja Vidic, a Serbian, and how he would ‘murder you!’.
+I’m sure Albanians took great offence, but not a murmur of dissent from the same organisation.
 To me, that undermines so much of what they’re supposed to be trying to do.

 ….but that’s another issue.

-The whole debate around football and race is obfuscating the debate about race and society, which is exponentially more important and absorbs all other forms racism.
+The whole debate around football and race is obfuscating the debate about race and society, which is exponentially more important and absorbs all other forms of racism.
 In a rare moment of common sense, John Barnes recently referred to the discussion about footballers being racially trolled online, and the united condemnation from everyone in the game for it to be addressed.

-The disgust and call for action, however, is not extended to other areas in society where racist ideas and stereotypes permeate the every day lives of many people of colour, with far more devastating consequences.
+The disgust and call for action, however, is not extended to other areas in society where racist ideas and stereotypes permeate the everyday lives of many people of colour, with far more devastating consequences.
 Barnes was talking about education, criminal justice, employment, mental health, all areas of society.
 It’s almost as if, by catching an online troll, or giving a fan with extreme views a lifetime ban, the fight against racism is alive and well and people of colour should be grateful for it!

 Marvellous, well done!!

-Now what about disproportionate attainment levels in our education system between black boys and everyone else for example?
+Now, what about disproportionate attainment levels in our education system between black boys and everyone else for example?
 The disproportionate exclusion levels.
 No?
-Ok…let’s just focus on a racist Paul Pogba tweet!!!
+Ok, …let’s just focus on a racist Paul Pogba tweet!!!

-This is a far bigger issue, than some Neanderthal with a keyboard and @ handle screaming racial slurs from behind the safety of his keyboard.
+This is a far bigger issue than some Neanderthal with a keyboard and @ handle screaming racial slurs from behind the safety of his keyboard.
 The focus on the latter only reinforces the lack of impetus and desire to address the multifaceted issues of the former.
-At this point I won’t mention the lack of representation of people of colour, off the field in powerful decision-making positions.
+At this point, I won’t mention the lack of representation of people of colour, off the field in powerful decision-making positions.

-I understand the solutions to society’s, indeed, the world’s problems around race, are neither simple, nor in plain sight.
+I understand the solutions to society’s, indeed, the world’s problems around race, are neither simple nor in plain sight.
 We’re all fully aware significant change will not happen overnight.
-Education, and the reconstruction of perceptions of who we all are, based on our histories and their implications, how we then relate to each other, and a breakaway from how the world has been run, to something more equitable, will take generations to impact, if the process is started at all.
+Education, and the reconstruction of perceptions of who we all are, based on our histories and their implications, how we then relate to each other, and a breakaway from how the world has been run, to something more equitable, will take generations to impact if the process is started at all.